ascent-technologies/ascent-styleguide/python.md

     pass
 ```
 * Classes should be named in Capital Case (`NewClass`)
-* Methods / Attributes
-    * Should typically follow standards for functions
+* Methods / Attributes should typically follow standards for functions, however:
     * If a method name would clash with an established method, add a trailing underscore (i.e., `class_` instead of `clss`)
     * If a method is designed to be non-public, start it with an underscore (`_private_method()`).
         * This will prevent the method from being imported through `from MyClass import *`